 Professor of the Practice in Sustainable Business

-Michael has an MBA from Rice University, an MIA from Columbia’s School of International and Public Affairs (SIPA), and a B.A. from Trinity College in Russian Area Studies.
-He is also an active member of the Society of Petroleum Engineers (SPE) Sustainable Development Technical Section.
+Michael has an MBA from Rice University, an MIA in international political economy from Columbia's School of International and Public Affairs (SIPA), and a B.A. from Trinity College in Russian Area Studies.

 Arianna joined the Scheller College of Business as program support coordinator for the Ray C. Anderson Center for Sustainable Business in 2014 and was promoted to program and operations manager in 2015.
 In her current role as assistant director of business operations, she executes, coordinates, and supports the Center’s strategic projects, events, and ongoing programs and initiatives.
 She also manages the Center’s finances, its marketing and communications strategy, and its team of graduate research and student assistants.